 What does "how to" mean?

-When someone says "how-to," it generally refers to how-to articles or step-by-step tutorials that are designed to teach you how to do something.
+When someone says "how-to," it generally refers to or step-by-step tutorials that are designed to teach you how to do something.
 Reading a "how to" article or watching a how to video can make you feel empowered.
-You're learning new information!
 For example, a how-to article might teach you how to knit a scarf, cook a particular recipe, write a business email, or it may give you tangible advice.
 There are a lot of how-to articles that are relevant right now, such as topics related to personal care, working from home, mental health, and social distancing.
-Currently, we are in a unique and unprecedented time that most of us don't necessarily know how to manage.
-It is okay not to know how to do something, and that is where how-to articles or advice come into play.
+Currently, we are in an unprecedented time that most of us don't know how to manage.
+It is okay not to know how to do something, and that is where how-to articles come into play.

 How to work from home successfully.